PAN Access Advisory

 THANKS TO: the kindness of Mr. Sine; the initiative and helpfulness of Glenn Burton, Commander of American Legion Post 137 in Capon Bridge, WV; the scouting and intermediary services of Zeth Zajac; and the American Legion contact by Tina Shriver’s brother, John Shriver.

-PLEASE NOTE: Private owners and organizations never invite paddlers to use their land.
-Most are kind enough to tolerate it.
+PLEASE NOTE: Respect Private property owners and organizations.
+But if asked properly, most are kind enough to tolerate the presence of paddlers, usually for a modest fee.
 Just as we paddle at our own risk, we use advisories, parking spaces, and access sites at our own risk.

 Back to PAN page